andrejcremoznik/WordPressBP/README.md

   flush privileges;
   \q
   ```
-6. Dump local database and import it on the server: `wp db export - | ssh user@host -p 54321 'mysql -u dbuser -psome_password mywebsitedb'` (run this locally, the `-p<password>` is intentionally without space).
+6. Dump local database and import it on the server: `wp db export - | ssh user@host -p 54321 'mysql -u dbuser -psome_password mywebsitedb'` (run this locally, the `-p<password>` is intentionally without space after `-p`).
 7. Set up the environment in `<directory_from_step_1>/static/.env`.
 8. Make `<directory_from_step_1>/static/uploads` writable for the PHP process group:
   ```